 As mentioned above, you can cheaply rent a boat at the Damnoen Saduak floating market in Bangkok and actually experience it!
 You can buy so many different things while riding on your boat and at least for a little while, you’ll be able to immerse in the Thai culture.
 Yes, of course everyone will still see you as the cash cow tourist, but it is absolutely worth the fun!

-The Train Market is mostly full of spices, fruits and vegetables.
+The Train Market in Bangkok is mostly full of spices, fruits and vegetables.
 As I mentioned already, you can absolutely ride the train, but it is still pretty spectacular to even see it from below as it passes by.
 Seeing the street sellers fold their specially designed awnings and the tourists gasping, waving to the people on the train itself while trying to stay as far back from the train as possible – it is definitely an experience you will not forget!

 5. They’re Not THAT Crowded